 Central Processing Unit (CPU)

 A Central Processing Unit is also called a processor, central processor, or microprocessor.
-It carries out all important functions of a computer.
+It carries out all the important functions of a computer.
 It receives instructions from both the hardware and active software and produces output accordingly.
-It stores all important programs like operating system and application software.
-It also helps Input and output devices to communicate with each other.
+It stores all important programs like operating systems and application software.
+CPU also helps Input and output devices to communicate with each other.
 Owing to these features of CPU, it is often referred to as the brain of the computer.

 Generally, a CPU has three components:

 ALU: It is the arithmetic logic unit, which performs arithmetic and logical functions.
-Arithmetic functions include addition, subtraction, multiplication and division.
-Logical functions mainly include selecting, comparing and merging the data.
+Arithmetic functions include addition, subtraction, multiplication division, and comparisons.
+Logical functions mainly include selecting, comparing, and merging the data.
 A CPU may contain more than one ALU.
 Furthermore, ALUs can be used for maintaining timers that help run the computer.